hotosm/osm-analytics-fsp/Proposal.md

 #### New Implementation
 With the new implementation one only needs to edit one place and the rest of the process is automated, i.e.
-Simply create the config file , and place it in `fsp-config` folder
+Simply create the config file , and place it in `fsp-config` folder, During the crunching process, the cruncher automatically picks aup all files placed in to config folder and processes them
 ```json
 {
     "geometry": "LineString",